Strong almost finiteness: Introduction

 If $\sum_{x\in V(G)} f(x)=1$ we call such functions $\eps$-F\o lner probability measures.

 The role of $\eps$-F\o lner functions will be crucial in our paper.
 Note that in case of Cayley graphs of amenable groups the notions of F\o lner functions and Reiter functions (see e.g. Theorem 2.16 \cite{Juschenko} for the definition of Reiter functions) are closely related.
-A graph $G$ is of \textbf{F\o lner Property A} if it is of Property A and for all $x$ , $\Theta(x)$ can be chosen as a $\eps$-F\o lner function. \item We will also introduce the notion of \textbf{fractional almost finiteness }(Definition \ref{fracal}) for graph $G\in\grd$.
-This definition is motivated by Lov\'asz's notion of fractional partition \cite{Lovasz}.
+A graph $G$ is of \textbf{F\o lner Property A} if it is of Property A and for all $x$ , $\Theta(x)$ can be chosen as a $\eps$-F\o lner function. \item The graph $G\in\grd$ is \textbf{fractionally almost finite} if for any $\eps>0$ there exists $r\geq 1$ and a non-negative function $F:F_G(\eps,r)\to \R$, from the set of $\eps$-F\o lner sets of diameter less than $r$ such that that \begin{enumerate} \item For any $x\in V(G)$